Graveyard Keeper: DLC

-The DLC for Graveyard Keeper, "Breaking Dead" was announced in 2018 free for owners of the base game on PC, but paid on consoles.
-A resurrection table is added to your morgue, and you can reanimate corpses and set them to work on any of the many ongoing tasks that fuel your enterprise, from gathering stone and wood, to crafting items and writing books, as well as taking care of your garden and hauling merchandise to market.
-With enough zombies of high enough quality, it becomes possible to automate your entire supply chain, leaving you free to focus on progressing through the main storyline.
+The Breaking Dead DLC for Graveyard Keeper, was announced in 2018.
+It was released free for owners of the PC version of the base game, while console versions were sold separately.
+The DLC adds a resurrection table that allows corpses to be reanimated as zombies and assigned to tasks including gathering resources, crafting items, gardening and transporting goods.
+With sufficient zombies, parts of the game's production and supply systems can be automated.

 A second, paid DLC called "Stranger Sins" was released on October 28, 2019, which delves further into the game's lore and characters.
 It introduces a new Tavern for you to manage by producing and selling food and drink in large quantities at excellent prices, and an entirely new quest-chain which adds personalities to many of the previously silent villagers.
 It also adds a new ending for completing the main game after finishing the DLC questline.

 This adds an interesting twist to the tavern-managing mechanic, as the player will need to complete complex quests with each of the characters in order to find all of the relics that will increase Tavern Reputation.
 The larger the number, the more high-quality drinks you can sell.
 Events also allow the player to sell food.
 There are four known events in the game.

 A third, paid DLC called "Game of Crone" was released on October 27, 2020, with additional story content.
 It features a camp of refugees from the Inquisition the player must help to develop while investigating the mystery of a vampire terrorizing the villagers.
 It also includes a side-quest involving the donkey that brings the corpses enlisting the player's help on his plan to start a communist revolution.

 A fourth, paid DLC called "Better Save Soul" was released on October 28, 2021.
 It offers the chance for the player to investigate the sins of the corpses brought to them.
 With the help of a new shady friend, Euric, and an amnesiac half-ghost Smiler, the player must remove the sins from the living and dead alike.
 This DLC also offers new ways to improve the quality of corpses and adds remote control to some of the crafting stations.